TheovanKraay/spring-chatgpt-cassandra-mi/README.md

    1. Save the embeddings into the Cassandra v5.0 Vector Store
 1. Query flow (Web API)
    1. Convert the user's query text to an embedding.
-   1. Query Top-K nearest text chunks from the Cosmos DB vector store (by cosine similarity).
+   1. Query Top-K nearest text chunks from the Cassandra 5.0 vector store (by cosine similarity).
    1. Populate the prompt template with the chunks.
    1. Call to OpenAI text completion API.